About this online course

 This module is part of a three-day tutorial.
 The tutorial is divided into modules to offer you flexibility in adapting it to your needs.
-If you prefer to attend one of the other modules, you can click on Module 1 The EU legal system and the relations between EU law and national law or Module 3 The EU judicial system and enforcement of EU law, or you can attend the full three-day tutorial.
+If you prefer to attend the other module, you can click on Module 1 or you can attend the full three-day tutorial.

 For this online course we make use of Zoom